The 7 Digital Business Solutions Every Company Needs

 Of course, even if your business doesn’t manufacture their own goods, you’re paying for goods and services to keep things up and running.
 From subscription fees for digital software to office and break room supplies, you need a place to keep track of all your purchases, invoices, and payments.
 Bringing your procurement into the digital world is easy, too.
 PurchaseControl integrates with Quickbooks Online and Xero to help make things easier for your accounting team.

 In a digital transformation, a key component is replacing legacy tools and infrastructure with modern technology.
-By moving to cloud-based options, you rely on provider data centres and managed services, rather than your own IT equipment and staff – making it more cost-effective to operate your company.
+By moving to cloud-based options, you rely on provider data centers and managed services, rather than your own IT equipment and staff – making it more cost-effective to operate your company.

 In addition to updating technology, it’s crucial to focus efforts on incorporating technology into new and existing products because customers expect products to be connected (think Internet of Things, or IoT) and improved with new functionality.